How the rich got richer: Reddit trading frenzy benefited Wall Street elite

 Robinhood and Citadel’s relationship comes into focus as Washington vows to examine stock-market moves

-It’s clear that Redditors helped spark the initial surge that sent shares of GameStop trading at levels far above what any rational investor would have paid for a failing brick-and-mortar retail chain.
-One veteran of r/WallStreetBets who goes by the username DeepF***ckingValue has evangelized GameStop since last year, when he bought about $50,000 of the stock.
+It’s clear that Redditors helped spark the initial surge that sent shares of GameStop trading at levels far above what any rational investor would have paid for a failing bricks-and-mortar retail chain.
+One veteran of r/WallStreetBets who goes by the username DeepF---ingValue has evangelized GameStop since last year, when he bought about $50,000 of the stock.

-Last month, as his position soared above $47 million, the user was unmasked as Keith Gill, a 34-year old certified financial adviser in Massachusetts.
+Last month, as his position soared above $47 million, the user was unmasked as Keith Gill, a 34-year-old certified financial adviser in Massachusetts.
 Gill, who did not respond to a request for comment, has told interviewers he is not trying to pump up the price of the stock and always intended to hold his shares for the long term.

-Debra O’Malley, a spokeswoman for the the Massachusetts Secretary of the Commonwealth said the state is currently examining Gill’s social media activity as it relates to his role as a registered broker and employee of MassMutual.
+Debra O’Malley, a spokeswoman for the Massachusetts secretary of the commonwealth, said the state is examining Gill’s social media activity as it relates to his role as a registered broker and employee of MassMutual.
 She said the state has asked MassMutual for details about his employment, his disclosures and the terms of his departure from the company on Jan.
 28.

 “It’s our understanding they were unaware of his [social media posts] and likely would not have approved them,” O’Malley said in an interview.